abbreviatedman/react-state-forms/assignment/readme.md

 2. **Form State Management:**

 - Use state to manage form fields.
-- Optionally but recommended: Manage all form fields in a single state object.
+- Optional but recommended: Manage all form fields in a single state object.

 ### Steps